 "I wasn't offended about it," Mahuta told the Herald.

 "I wasn't surprised either," she said.
-"I felt that the reaction signalled a lot of people not really understand what is the Māori culture and who are these people and what are these symbols that they are wearing so proudly on their face?"
+"I felt that the reaction signalled a lot of people not really understanding what is the Māori culture and who are these people and what are these symbols that they are wearing so proudly on their face?"

 "It was also a reflection of 'an other' kind of attitude … but I have to say most of the comments in relation to my portfolio responsibility have been positive."